aminrj/aminrj.github.io/_posts/2024-08-21-api-security-considerations.md

   exploited.
 Apply standard HTTP security headers to all responses and double-check error responses.

-### Rate-Limiting for Availability
+### Rate-limiting for availability

-Rate-limiting is crucial in defending against denial of service (DoS) attacks.
-By applying rate limits to all requests, especially unauthenticated ones, you prevent your servers from being overwhelmed by excessive traffic.
+Rate-limiting is your main defense against DoS attacks.
+Apply limits to all requests, especially unauthenticated ones, to prevent your servers from being overwhelmed by excessive traffic.

 This should be the first security measure applied when processing a request.

-### Authentication to Prevent Spoofing
+### Authentication to prevent spoofing

-Authentication is vital for knowing who is performing an operation in your API.

-While rate-limiting applies to all requests, authentication ensures that subsequent security controls, like audit logging and access control, function correctly.
+Authentication tells you who is performing an operation.
+Without it, audit logging and access control don't function correctly.

 HTTP Basic authentication, a widely used method, involves sending credentials in a standard HTTP header.